radarFudan/radarFudan.github.io/_posts/2022-04-10-paper-reading-unsupervised-domain-adaptation.md

 ## What is Contrastive Learning?

+Contrastive learning methods perform self-supervised learning of a feature encoder on unlabeled data.

 ## What is Unsupervised Domain Adaptation?

 Labeled data from a source domain (e.g., photos) and unlabeled data from a target domain (e.g., sketches) are used to learn a classifier for the target domain.